whitemike889/try/docs/GettingStarted/QuickStart.md

 Now change the region option back to `--region run1`.
 Save the changes.
 If you re-run the  `dotnet try verify` you'll see all green check marks and the error is gone.

 ### Exercise

-Here's a quick exercise that will teach you how to create a new snippet, specify a region in an existing backing project, and define a new session.
+Here's a quick exercise that will teach you how to create a new snippet, use a region in an existing backing project.

 1. In a text editor, open `./Snippets/Program.cs` under your demo folder.